-Dr. Snehal S Patel, has 19.5 years of teaching, industrial and research experience.
+Dr. Snehal S Patel, has 20.5 years of teaching, industrial and research experience.
 She has carried out many consultancy projects for pharmaceutical companies, institutes, hospitals, and allied industries.
-She has received major research projects from SERB under the Fast Track Scheme for Young Scientists and minor research projects from GUJCOST and Research Society for Study for Diabetes In India.
-She is currently working as a co-investigator in two major research projects from the Ministry of AYUSH and from the Ministry of Atomic energy.
-She is also a co-investigator in five interdisciplinary minor research projects supported by GUJCOST.
-She has published 85 research and review articles, 2 book chapters, and 2 books in international and national journals and publication houses of repute with total impact factor more than 120, 'h' index 16, and 1377 citations.
+She has completed major research projects from SERB under the Fast Track Scheme for Young Scientists and is currently working on an ICMR-DHR sponsored major research project.
+She has also completed two minor research projects from GUJCOST and Research Society for Study for Diabetes In India as investigator.
+She has also worked as a coinvestigator in two major research projects from the Ministry of AYUSH and from the Ministry of Atomic energy and in five interdisciplinary minor research projects supported by GUJCOST.
+She has published 93 research and review articles, 2 book chapters, and 2 books in international and national journals and publication houses of repute with total impact factor more than 175, 'h' index 20, and 1600 citations.
 She has worked as a Research Scientist at Sun Pharmaceutical Advanced Research Centre and as a Senior Research Fellow at Center for Advanced Cardiovascular and Diabetic Research at LMCP under AICTE.
-She has presented more than 27 papers at national and international conferences.
-She has also worked as a reviewer for many journals with high impact factors.
+She has presented more than 30 papers at national and international conferences.
+She is a life member of several professional bodies including RSSDI, APTI, IPS, ISTE.
+She is a recognized PG and PhD guide at Nirma University.
+Her areas of interest are metabolic disorders and its complications, immunology and cancer.